Top 7 features of key management systems

 This is an extra layer of security that modern key management systems have.
 This was rare in manual key systems.
 Whenever someone tries to access a key or any other activity the event is recorded and real-time video footage is made available.
 So, any attempt at fraud or malpractice is immediately detected.
 The perpetrators can be easily identified.

 Power back up

-In cases of a power outage, the key management system will be operating as usual thanks to the battery backup.
+In cases of a power outage, the key management systems will be operating as usual thanks to the battery backup.